-Fan theories are immeasurable, and with the upcoming release of Batman V Superman: Dawn Of Justice, the amount of predictions and opinions about the content of the movie have been going through the roof.
-That makes it difficult to follow, but Henry Cavill, who played Superman in Man Of Steel and goes up against the Dark Knight (Ben Affleck) in Batman V Superman, says he tries to read them all.
+Fan theories are immeasurable, and with the recent release of Justice League, the amount of opinions about the content of the movie have been going through the roof.
+That makes it difficult to follow, but Henry Cavill, who played Superman in Man Of Steel and went up against the Dark Knight (Ben Affleck) in Batman V Superman, says he tries to read them all.
 Maybe his character's super abilities rubbed off on him.

 Cavill Reads Fan Theories 'All The Time'